tstuefe/JEP387/review/guide/review-guide.md

 - Metachunk
 - ArenaGrowthPolicy

-The previous sub systems were all global structures.
-In contrast to that, this subsystem encompasses all Classes whose instances are tied to a class loader.

-It builds atop the Central Chunk Manager and indirectly atop the Virtual Memory Subsystem.

-It offers fine granular allocation to the caller.
-A caller needing 240 bytes for a constant pool will get this memory from this layer.
-Therefore it can be seen as the topmost layer of Metaspace.
+This subsystem builds atop the Central Chunk Manager, and the topmost layer of the metaspace allocator.
+It offers fine grainedr allocation to the caller: A caller needing 240 bytes for a constant pool will request this, ultimately, from the arena attached to its CLD.

 ### 2.3.1.
 Basic operations

-- "Give me n words of memory from class space / non class space".
+- "Allocate n words of memory from class space / non class space".

     `ClassLoaderMetaspace::allocate()`

     This will allocate n words of Metaspace.
 Internally the memory will be taken from a chunk via pointer bump allocation, similar to a thread stack.
 If no chunk exists or the current chunk belonging to the class loader is too small, a new chunk is obtained by asking the ChunkManager.
+    If the chunk is not sufficiently committed to cover the returned area, in the course of this allocation if will commit further (one granule at a time).

-- "Release all Metaspace I ever allocated"
+- "Release all Metaspace blocks"

     `ClassLoaderMetaspace::~ClassLoaderMetaspace()`

     Called upon class loader death.
-This releases all memory ever allocated for this class loader, by returning all chunks it owns back to the underlying ClassLoaderMetaspace.
+This releases all memory ever allocated for this CLD by returning all chunks it owns back to the chunk manager.

-- "I do not need this piece of memory, please take it"
+- "Release, prematurely, this block."

     `ClassLoaderMetaspace::deallocate()`